SamMed05/c-cpp-notes/docs/cpp/scope.md

 local variables, meaning that they are available for use throughout your entire program after their declaration.

-For now we don't need to know how to declare global variables, just know the difference between these two scope types.
+For now, we don't need to know how to declare global variables.
+Just make sure to know the difference between these two scope types.

 ## Naming conflicts